asterisk/documentation/docs/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Continuous-Integration.md

----
+!!! note

-**Note:**  The Zuul server actually lives on [gerrit.asterisk.org](https://gerrit.asterisk.org), due to some quirks with its underlying SSH library and to ensure that it has the best connection possible back to the Gerrit instance.
+    The Zuul server actually lives on [gerrit.asterisk.org](https://gerrit.asterisk.org), due to some quirks with its underlying SSH library and to ensure that it has the best connection possible back to the Gerrit instance.

----
+[//]: # (end-note)

 ### Zuul Merger